jeremymv2/mining_visibility_office_hour/README.md

   - Converge status
   - Stack trace of any failures

+Fields that are unindexed cannot be searched.
+They have a greyed out magnifying glass icon next to them.

 With all of that information at your disposal, it is relatively easy to create a really functional dashboard:

 ![Example Dashboard](./images/example_dashboard.png)